Spirit duplicator: Design

 Spirit duplicators had the useful ability to print multiple colors in a single pass, which made them popular with cartoonists.
 Multi-colored designs could be made by swapping out the waxed second sheets; for instance, shading in only the red portion of an illustration while the top sheet was positioned over a red-waxed second sheet.
 This was possible because the duplicating fluid was not ink, but a clear solvent.

 The duplicating fluid typically consisted mostly of methanol or ethanol, both of which were inexpensive and readily available in quantity, evaporated quickly, and would not wrinkle the paper.
 Sometimes small amounts of other solvents, such as Cellosolve, were added to improve image quality.

-In 1938, a nonflammable solvent was invented by Johan Bjorksten to allow the possibility of using electrically driven machines without the concern of the flammability of pure methyl/ethyl alcohol.
-"A composition composed of 10% of trichlorofluoromethane and 90% of a mixture of 50% methyl alcohol, 40% ethyl alcohol, 5% water and 5% of ethylene glycol mono-ethyl ether.
+In 1938, a nonflammable solvent was invented by Johan Bjorksten to enable the use of electrically driven machines without concern for the flammability of pure methyl/ethyl alcohol.
+"A composition composed of 10% of trichlorofluoromethane and 90% of a mixture of 50% methyl alcohol, 40% ethyl alcohol, 5% water and 5% of ethylene glycol monoethyl ether.
 This solvent mixture is non-flammable in the closed space of the reservoir and has a flash point of 100 °F (38 °C) when fully exposed to air.
 The solvent mixture has a pleasant odor, reduced toxicity and gives at least as good copies as the duplication liquid before the addition of the trichlorofluoromethane.
 It is believed that the high efficiency of trichlorofluoromethane as a flame reducing agent is due to the fact that its boiling point is sufficiently low as to cause the formation of a non-flammable vapor film on the surface of the organic solvent, with sufficiently high boiling point as to be substantially retained by the solvents even at high summer temperatures."

 Durability

-Copies made by spirit duplicator now pose a serious challenge to archivists responsible for historic document and artistic preservation.
+Copies made by spirit duplicator now pose a serious challenge to archivists responsible for the preservation of historical documents and art.
 Dittoed images gradually fade with exposure to ultraviolet light, limiting their usability for permanent labels and signage.
 Fluorescent lighting emits small amounts of ultraviolet light.
-When exposed to direct sunlight ditto copies can fade to illegibility in less than a month.
+When exposed to direct sunlight, ditto copies can fade to illegibility in less than a month.
 The low-quality paper often used would yellow and degrade due to residual acid in the untreated pulp.
 In the worst case, old copies can crumble into small particles when handled.